Drum and bugle corps (classic): Performance

 The corps might perform an "opening fanfare", followed by an "off the line" number which takes the corps to mid-field.
-The next traditional number is a "color presentation" or "color pre" (presenting the national flag according to the flag code).
+The next traditional number is a "color presentation" or "color pre" (presenting the national flag according to the United States Flag Code).
 Following the presentation of the colors is an "into concert" or "park and Bark" piece which takes the corps into a concert formation (usually played standing still).
 Then, an "out of concert number" follows.
 There is the "exit" piece off the field — the opposite sideline, followed by the final fanfare, often but not always played at a standstill.

 The corps then reconfigures into a single or double file and proceeds to "troop the stands" - marching from the audience's right to its left in columns close to the main grandstands while saluting, to the accompaniment of the drumline.
 Rarely, the bugles may offer an encore tune at this time.

 The corps members then will be at liberty until the final corps is on the field, and then will again muster for the massed "retreat" ceremony at which all the participating corps re-enter the field simultaneously, each usually in its own parade formation as only one corps "plays them on".

 As the music and motion halts, the field announcer summons the corps' commanding officers to center front, recognitions are made, and lastly the scores (if this was a judged contest) are announced.
 Each corps then marches off individually with its own music in order of placement, and the winning corps often remains, continuing to perform.